tkruse/build-bench/README.md

 Caching influences incremental builds.
 Several buildsystems have a simple caching strategy in that they will not run a task if the output still exist.
 This will improve performance for repeated builds.

-Buck was the only build system benchmarked here that offers advanced (true) caching of build results, in that the cache is an independent storage that maintains multiple versions of build results over time.
+Buck, Bazel and Pants were the only build system benchmarked here that offers advanced (true) caching of build results, in that the cache is an independent storage that maintains multiple versions of build results over time.
 This can dramatically reduce build times in many more situations than simple caching described before.

+For large projects with plenty of subprojects and subtasks, performance can be gained by caching in a fine-grained way and reusing more previous artifacts.
+The example and setup used in this benchmark may not be optimal for any given buildsystem.
+In particular, Pants has some online examples defining plenty of smaller library targets for individual Java files, which might improve caching performance when rebuilding after a single java file changed (not sure what other advantage it could have).

 ## Gradle